pea-nut-z/mars-rover/README.md

 ### To get started

 The Nature News API has its CORS enabled only for localhost - hence the news section is missing in the link above.
-Please clone this repository and view locally for the full project.
+To view the full project, clone the repository and view locally.